 Tables and Figures

-3. Variables used in tables and figures can either be defined in every table/figure, or defined in an appendix.
+- Variables used in tables and figures can either be defined in every table/figure, or defined inan appendix.
 Include a table/figure note when variables are defined in an appendix.

-5. Figure graphics should be interpretable in greyscale, and should also be reasonably interpreted without reference to the text.
+- Figure graphics should be interpretable in greyscale, and should also be reasonably interpretedwithout reference to the text.
 Original color graphics can be included in the submission files and will be used for the digital publication.
 Note that graphics will be in grayscale in all journals that publish in hardcopy.

-6. Figure graphics must be provided as separate files, with appropriate file names.
-Figures must conform to the graphics specifications provided.
+- Figure graphics must be provided as separate files, with appropriate file names.
+Figures must conformto the graphics specifications provided.
 See “Specifications for Graphics” below.

-7. Miscellaneous graphics that are to be inserted in the article (for the benefit of the reader or to enhance the dialog of the article) must be provide as separate files, with appropriate file names.
+- Miscellaneous graphics that are to be inserted in the article (for the benefit of the reader or to enhance the dialog of the article, and other than numbered figures) must be provided as separate files, with appropriate file names.
 Embed the graphic in the text (article body or appendix) where there graphic is to appear.
 The corresponding graphic files must conform to the same specifications as for figure graphics.
 See “Specifications for Graphics” below.

-8. Source attribution and re-use permission notes should be included as necessary, notably for replicated figures, images, graphics, and tables.
+- Source attribution and re-use permission notes should be included as necessary, notably for replicated figures, images, graphics, and tables.
 Please note that it is the responsibility of the author to obtain reuse permissions.
+Reuse permission can be requested through the Copyright Clearance Center (CCC) at https://www.copyright.com.
+For additional questions, please contact CCC’s customer service representatives on the website.

 Specifications for Graphics